minsu9486/minsu9486.github.io/_pages/index.md

 feature_row:
   - image_path: /assets/images/home_portfolio.png
     title: "Portfolio"
-    excerpt: "My **projects** from personal to professional one that I've made and participated."
+    excerpt: "Projects from personal to professional one that I've made and participated."
     url: "/portfolio"
     btn_label: "See More"
     btn_class: "btn--primary"